Performance Gymnastics Academy

 1. Coaches will be paid a per diem for meals for each day they are coaching at a meet.
 The

-amount of per diem is $20.00 per day depending on number of sessions coached and meals
+amount of per diem is a maximum of $20.00 per day depending on if coaches are required to

 2. Coaches will be paid for travel expenses (driving mileage and lodging).
 If it is not reasonable